CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/intelligence_dashboard.md

 **Note**: The Malicious IP List Gen does not disclose any private information from a Splunk user's environment.

 ## Lansweeper

+--> <TODO-Ahad> - Let's find another place to put this section, as Lansweeper does not fit with intelligence anymore.

 The Lansweeper dashboard is powered by Lansweeper's data [https://www.lansweeper.com](https://www.lansweeper.com).
 The Cyences App mainly uses this data for IT discovery and inventory.